15 Best Reasons Why Nuremberg Is Worth Visiting

 Nuremberg Markets

-If you plan to experience one of Nuremberg’s markets aside from Christmas markets, the Autumn Market is what I recommend.
-This colorful market takes place with the Old Town Festival.
-Together, they turn Nuremberg into a city packed with free fun activities to do.
+If you’re planning a visit to one of Nuremberg’s markets, I’d highly recommend the Autumn Market.
+This lively market coincides with the Old Town Festival, turning Nuremberg into a vibrant hub brimming with free activities for all to enjoy.

 The admission fee for adults is 18 EUR.
 For teens and kids, it is 13.5 EUR and 8.5 EUR.
 You can buy package tickets to save some EUR.
 Learn more from the Admission Fee page of Nuremberg Zoo.